KI-PMF: Knowledge Integrated Plausible Motion Forecasting: Methodology

 \subsubsection{Learning feasible trajectories' representation}

-A feasible trajectory is a reachable state for the $a_{tar}$, adhering to the road topology and the physical constraints of a vehicle model.
-The Trajectory Encoder is designed to consume the set of feasible trajectories, $\Gamma_f \in \mathbb{R}^{D \times t_h \times 2}$, to learn a high-dimensional representation of each trajectory independently using a temporal convolution and an LSTM.
+A trajectory that is considered feasible is one that can be achieved from the vehicle's initial state, while conforming to the constraints imposed by the road layout and the vehicle's physical capabilities.
+The Trajectory Encoder is tasked with processing a collection of such feasible trajectories, denoted as, $\Gamma_f \in \mathbb{R}^{D \times t_h \times 2}$ and independently learning a high-dimensional representation for each trajectory.
+This is accomplished through the application of a temporal convolution followed by an LSTM network.